Discover Melrose Abbey: Scotland’s Gothic Masterpiece

 The relative peace of the Scottish Borders was broken in 1296 when Edward I of England invaded Scotland.

 When he died, Robert the Bruce’s heart was carried on a crusade by his friend, the Good Sir James of Douglas.
 It was returned to Scotland in 1331 and then buried at the abbey.
 A casket believed to contain his heart was discovered on-site in the 20th century, further cementing the abbey’s significance in Scottish history.
+It was reinterred with due ceremony.

 Stone marking the place where Robert the Bruce’s heart was discovered.